permutationlock/emscripten_c_examples/resizable_raylib/README.md

 Making and re-running both the native and web builds, we should see that the native window is now resizable.
-Unfortunately, the web app remains unchanged.
+Unfortunately, the web app still doesn't resize.

 The first
 issue is that the "window" in the context of the web application is the canvas, not the browser window.
-Unfortunately, simply making the canvas resize with the page does not fix the problem as
+Simply making the canvas resize with the page does not fix the problem as
-Emscripten will still not emulate the canvas resizing as a native window resize.
+Emscripten will not recognize the canvas resizing as a native window resize.

-The solution is to do things manually by utilizing another feature of
+The solution is to do things manually by taking advantage of another feature of
 Emscripten: [cwrap][4].
 We will first need to create a C function that should be called whenever the canvas is resized: